rastinbw/broadcast_application_server/admin_api.md

 parameters:
 	type -> 'html', 'media', 'program'
 	search_phrase, group_id -> set null if you dont want
-	chunck_count -> how many result you want per each request page_count -> which chunck you want
+	chunk_count -> how many result you want per each request page_count -> which chunk you want

 input: token:string
 output1: {"result_code": 1104} -> NO_MORE_POSTS